 - 140 – The number of inpatient visits at the emergency department throughout 2017.

 - 8,746 – The number of outpatient visits at the emergency department throughout 2017.

 Like every major health care center, the emergency department at Clay County Hospital plays a crucial role in the level of health care provided to the patient in times of emergent need.
 The quantitative measurements between 10/01/2014 and 09/30/2015 for this facility include:

-- 232 minutes – The time from arrival at the emergency department to the time the patient is admitted.
+- 232 minutes – The time from arrival at the emergency department at the time the patient is admitted.

-- 45 minutes – The time on average that patients depart the emergency department after being admitted.
+- 45 minutes – The time on average when patients depart the emergency department after being admitted.